-• The first line of defense is business line management.
+The first line of defense is business line management.
 It has the primary responsibility for the identification, management and mitigation of the risks associated with the products and processed of its business.
 It engages in regular testing and certification of the adequacy and effectiveness of controls and compliance with the company's policies and procedures

-- The second line of defense is the company's Risk Management Department.
-This department is responsible for identifying the potential sources of risks that can arise as a result of the differing business lines and support functions in the Company.
-It is also responsible for the preparation and maintenance of the detailed risk register which identified the potential sources of risk and the possible controls that have to be in place in order to mitigate the identified risks - The third line of defense is Audit.
+- The second line of defense is the company's Risk Management and Compliance Departments.
+These departments are responsible for identifying the potential sources of risks that can arise as a result of the differing business lines and support functions in the Company.
+The Risk Management department is also responsible for the preparation and maintenance of the detailed risk register which identified the potential sources of risk and the possible controls that have to be in place in order to mitigate the identified risks - The third line of defense is Internal Audit.
 The Company's internal audit is responsible for assessing compliance with the risk register and for providing independent evaluation of the adequacy and effectiveness of the risk control framework.
-The Head of Internal Audit reports to the Audit Committee which is a Board committee.
+In addition, the Internal Audit department also takes a risk based audit approach by using the risk register as an input for conducting their audits